eNeRGy164/blog/src/posts/2010-02-05-prevent-hardcoded-sharepoint-ids-in-your-code.md

 Now and again I come across code with hardcoded SharePoint IDs in it.
 Or scary loops matching a field, list or property name.
 SharePoint provides some classes containing the out of the box IDs, you only have to know they exist.
-I made an overview so nobody has to hardcode those pesky GUIDs, ContentTypeId’s or property names any longer.
+I made an overview so nobody has to hardcode those pesky GUIDs, ContentTypeIds or property names any longer.

 <!--more-->